-With great enthusiasm, I put the essence of who I am and everything I have experienced that makes me who I am into my retreats, courses, coaching and books.
-Dr Margaretha Montagu
+With great enthusiasm, I put the essence of who I am and everything I have experienced that makes me who I am into my medically-informed mentoring, retreats, courses, and books.

-Basically, I’m a cartographer, a map maker, a path lighter, a get-through-a-crisis guide.
-I help people struggling to find their way through life transitions like career changes, starting new businesses, moving to different countries, getting divorced, losing loved ones, empty nests, debilitating illnesses, retirement – any substantial change – planned or unplanned – in their circumstances.
+When people ask me what I do when I’m not hosting retreats, in the winter months, I tell them that I’m a cartographer, a map maker, a path lighter, a get-through-a-crisis guide.
+I help people manage stress, rewrite their life stories, and start new chapters, especially people struggling to find their way through life transitions like career changes, starting new businesses, moving to different countries, getting divorced, losing loved ones, and coping with empty nests, debilitating illnesses, retirement – any substantial change – planned or unplanned – in their circumstances.

 We go through the same major life changes repeatedly, until we learn the lessons each change offers us.
 What I do best, is to help people learn that lesson with as little collateral damage as possible and move on.